himotoyoshi/carray/docs/topics/CACategoricalIterator.md

   cheaply.
 Reach for it for a flat categorical, for order statistics, or when you want many statistics per group.

+## Relationship to `segments`

+`group_by_category` is a sort followed by a segment reduction.
+The sort gathers the value so that each category is one contiguous run of a copy; every reduction without `axis:` is then the [`CASegmentIterator`](CASegmentIterator.md) reduction over that copy, and `CACategoricalIterator` descends from `CASegmentIterator`.
+When the pieces are already contiguous in the value — rows of a sparse matrix, records of a ragged array — `value.segments(offsets: o)` gives the same reductions without the sort.

 ## See also

 - [`CACategorical`](../objects/CACategorical.md) — the classifier this consumes.
 - [`AxisGroup`](AxisGroup.md) — grid group-by along axes (the scatter path).
+- [`CASegmentIterator`](CASegmentIterator.md) — the same reductions over runs already contiguous in the value.
 - [Masks and missing values](../../guides/users/05_masks.md) — the mask contract the reductions follow.
 - [Reduction and statistics](../../guides/users/04_reduction_and_statistics.md) — the